clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKYUI.jpg)

 _SkyUI_ also allows the user to access the **Mod Configuration Menu** in-game which is a menu that allows you to configure your installed mods (if included by the mod author).
-Due to the popularity of this interface, mod authors will design their mods with this interface mind, making it a requirement for a majority of mods.
+Due to the popularity of this interface, mod authors will design their mods with this interface mind, making it a requirement for most mods.

 ### Installing SkyUI